cgsnider/Restaurant-Recs/README.md

 ## Introduction/Background: A quick introduction of your topic and mostly literature review of what has been done in this area.
 You can briefly explain your dataset and its features here too.

-#### In the city there are countless restaurants to choose from with more options than a person wants to consider whenever they grab lunch.
+<div> In the city there are countless restaurants to choose from with more options than a person wants to consider whenever they grab lunch.
 Restaurant recommendation system to recommend people nearby restaurants that meet their needs and preferences.
 Our system will take several factors into consideration to make these recommendations.
-These factors include location, price, hours of service, reviews, diversity of food, revenue, weather, etc.
+These factors include location, price, hours of service, reviews, diversity of food, revenue, weather, etc. </div>

 #### Literature Review (COME BACK)